Dubuque City Council primary establishes clear front-runners, but recount possible in 1 race

 Voters winnowed the field of contenders and newcomers seeking to join the Dubuque City Council, but one of the races could be headed for a recount.

-About 7% of registered voters went to the polls Tuesday to decide which of six candidates vying for Dubuque’s Ward 3 and Ward 4 council seats will advance to the Nov.
+About 7% of registered voters cast ballots in Tuesday's primary election to decide which of six candidates vying for Dubuque’s Ward 3 and Ward 4 council seats will advance to the Nov.
 5 election.

 Angie Ma, a 43-year-old systems compliance specialist at IBM, lost by five votes to Phil Atkinson, 29, a John Deere Dubuque Works assembler, in a three-way primary for the Ward 3 seat, according to unofficial results.
 The seat stretches from the city’s northern limits south to East 16th Street.